CSE's Equities Management Framework

 Background

 This Framework recognizes that protecting information systems and technologies, as well as leveraging unique insights for intelligence gathering, are different but complementary parts of CSE’s mandate.
-Any retention of vulnerabilities will take into account the risk to the security of information systems and technologies relied on by Canadians.
+Any retention of vulnerabilities will consider the risk to the security of information systems and technologies relied on by Canadians.
 The determination of whether to disclose or retain a vulnerability is based exclusively on the objective to best protect the security of Canada and Canadians.

 Principles